Longhoughton

 Longhoughton is a small rural village in Northumberland, England.
 It lies near the coast, about 4.5 mi northeast of Alnwick, in the similarly named parish of Longhoughton.

 The village lies under the spectacular whinstone outcrop, Ratcheugh Crag, near which local point-to-point racing is often conducted.

-Longhoughton church does double-duty as the church of the nearby RAF Boulmer.
+The parish church does double duty since it is also the church of the nearby RAF Boulmer.

 History

-The village has a turbulent history and was often sacked in Medieval times.
-From the 12th century until recently, the village was noted for its water and corn mills.
+The village has a turbulent history and was often sacked in mediaeval times.
+From the 12th century to recently, the village was noted for its water and corn mills.

-There was local industry based on limestone, coal and lead; although agriculture was always the main occupation.
+There was local industry based on limestone, coal and lead although agriculture was always the main occupation.

 On top of Ratcheugh Crag is the Robert Adam-designed Ratcheugh Observatory, built by Hugh Percy, 1st Duke of Northumberland.

 Governance

 Longhoughton is in the parliamentary constituency of Berwick-upon-Tweed.
-The MP for this constituency is currently Anne-Marie Trevelyan, the Conservative candidate who was elected in 2015.
+The MP for this constituency is currently David Smith, the Labour candidate who was elected in 2024.
 An electoral ward in the same name exists.
 This ward stretches north along the coast and east to Powburn.
 The ward has a total population taken at the 2011 census of 4,424.